 Children are expected to read a minimum of four times per week for at least twenty minutes at a time in KS2 and fifteen minutes at KS1.
-To have their session of reading ‘ticked off’, teachers must see three pieces of evidence:
+To have their session of reading ‘ticked off’, the planner must include:

 |Spelling||KS1: A set of ‘look, cover, write, check, correct’ words set by the teacher should be practised on the grid for that week.

 KS2: A set of spellings will be set by the teacher each week and will consist of a new spelling pattern, irregular spelling words and words already learnt in previous lessons.
 Children will be expected to choose a spelling activity to complete (see homework books for guidance) and use the word in a sentence.

 |Times Tables||Children will be set one personalised session on Times Tables Rockstars each week.
 They must complete this before accessing the free choice areas of the programme.
 We encourage children to use the free choice areas as much as possible too!|